vicow/python-progressbar/README.md

 # Python Simple Progress Bar

-A simple, easy-to-use progress bar for your time consuming operations in Python.
+A simple, easy-to-use progress bar for your time-consuming operations in Python.

 ## Usage
 ````
 bar = ProgressBar(100)
+bar.start()
 for i in range(0, 100):
     time.sleep(1)
     bar.update(i)